-Amelia-Marie Altstadt, M.A
+Amelia-Marie Altstadt, Ph.D.
+Candidate, M.A

 Woo!

-Previously, as a student affairs professional at the University of Nebraska-Lincoln, they served low-income, first-generation students primarily of Latinx, Black, and Indigenous backgrounds from both rural and urban settings.
-In a full-time role, she served Honors scholars through primarily advising, teaching, and organizing experiential learning opportunities.
+Previously, as a student affairs professional in higher education in Nebraska, they served low-income, first-generation students primarily of Latinx, Black, and Indigenous backgrounds from both rural and urban settings.
+In a full-time role, she served Honors scholars primarily through advising, teaching, and organizing experiential learning opportunities.
 They, additionally, are a proud hermana of Sigma Omega Nu (ΣΩΝ) Latina Interest Sorority, Incorporated.

 Headshot of a smiling, heart-shaped faced brunette with loose curls.
 Wearing a black shirt and dark blue-green blazer.